-[§] D. Eng. in Mfg. from the University of Michigan, Ann Arbor design and the process information of the (potentially multiple) existing line(s), and produces a modified part design and a process sequence that maximizes the utilization of available manufacturing processes in the existing lines or equivalently minimizes the addition of new processes dedicated to the new product.
-The problem is formulated as mixed discrete-continuous multi-objective optimization and a multi-objective genetic algorithm is used to generate Pareto optimal designs.
+This research aims at developing a method for modifying the design of a product, considering the in-progress part geometry and manufacturing process sequence, for the maximum utilization of existing production lines dedicated to other products.
+The method takes as inputs a nominal part design and the process information of the (potentially multiple) existing line(s), and produces a modified part design and a process sequence that maximizes the utilization of available manufacturing processes in the existing lines or equivalently minimizes the addition of new processes dedicated to the new product.
+The problem is formulated as mixed discrete-continuous multiobjective optimization.
+A multiobjective genetic algorithm is used to generate Pareto optimal designs for the optimization analysis.